 Clean Room Film Extrusion

-PLITEK® is a leading contract manufacturer specializing in extruding custom films in ISO Class 8 clean rooms.
+PLITEK® is a leading contract manufacturer specializing in extruding custom medical grade films in ISO Class 8 clean rooms.
 We have the ability to extrude smaller startup quantities supporting our customers from a design and development phase, through high volume production and commercialization.
 Custom films can be provided in roll form, sheet form, or as precision die cut components tailored to meet specific application requirements.

 As part of our continual vertical integration, we are in the process of adding new extruding capabilities: co-extrusion and polypropylene meltblown filter media extrusion.

-Custom film extrusion is a technology commonly used to make plastic films.
+Medical film extrusion is a technology commonly used to make plastic medical grade films.
 The high-volume manufacturing process involves extruding molten polymer through a slot or die to form a film.
 Films are strategically produced by propelling copolymers into a steel die at high processing temperatures to obtain the sought-after outcome in flexibility, resilience, and transparency.
 Strength, barrier, and weight are properties that can be achieved through customization.
 This offers a great benefit to a multitude of industries including medical, ostomy, wound care, packaging, consumer products, and wearables.
 Our in-line process allows for slitting of the extruded film as well as lamination of protective film.

 - ISO Class 8 clean rooms